RussellAbraham/lotide/README.md

   - `array` (Array): The input array.
   - `callback` (Function): The callback function to apply to each element.
 - Returns: An array of the results after applying the callback function to each element.

+### `tail(array)`

+- Description: Returns a new array with all elements except the first.
+- Parameters:
+  - `array` (Array): The array to query.
+- Returns: A new array containing all elements except the first, or an empty array if the input array has one or fewer elements.

+### `takeUntil(array, callback)`

+- Description: Creates a new array with elements from the original array until the callback returns a truthy value.
+- Parameters:
+  - `array` (Array): The original array.
+  - `callback` (Function): The callback function that determines the stopping condition.
+                           It should return a truthy value to stop iterating.
+- Returns: A new array containing the elements until the stopping condition is met.

 ### `without(source, itemsToRemove)`